B-Benja/Bens_Zotero/docs/adding-citations.md

 Zotero offers a vast variety of different citation styles.
 You can choose your preferred one under
 `Edit - Preferences - Export`

-Afterward it is possible to export entries by `right-click - Create Bibliography from item...`.
+Afterward it is possible to export entries by right-clicking `Create Bibliography from item...`.
 However, most people use Zotero in combination with a Word processing Software.
 In the following, I will describe a convenient way to use Zotero with Latex, MS Word or LibreOffice.